w3c/opentrack-cg/spec/model/overview.md

 ### Venues

-Location where events and competitions are held.
-Competitions may take part either in stadia (i.e., track and field events) or outside stadia (e.g., cross-country, mountain races, road races, etc.).
+**Places** where events and competitions are held.
+Competitions may take part either in stadia (e.g., track and field events at Helsinki Olympic Stadium) or outside stadia (e.g., cross-country, mountain races, road races, etc.).

 Venues can be described by the following attributes: